meri-imperiumi/handbook/docs/checklists/03_anchoring.md

 ### Preparing to anchor

-- [ ] Check weather forecast and ensure that anchorage has appropriate protection
+- [ ] Check weather forecast and ensure that anchorage has appropriate protection (especially regarding waves or katabatic winds)
 - [ ] Check chart for appropriate depth and swinging room
 - [ ] Check other vessels for appropriate swinging room
 - [ ] Double-check chart data with depth sounder